luerhard/chapter_regression_and_artifical/main.md

 To handle a high amount of variables, or high dimensionality, a common technique in [!ml] is to use _penalized regressions_.
 These add a constraint parameter to the regression equation that penalizes the model for having too many parameters [@james:introductionstatisticallearning.2013; @bruce:Practicalstatisticsdata.2017].
-This is also known as _shrinkage_ or _regularization_.
+This is also known as _shrinkage_ or _regularisation_.

 ### Shrinkage methods {#sec:shrinkage}

 One method for penalized regressions is called _lasso_ (least absolute shrinkage operator).
 Lasso shrinks all coefficients by some constant factor $\lambda$, truncating at zero.
-This is also known as $L_1$ regularization and leads to a reduced number of coefficients to be considered in the regression.
+This is also known as $L_1$ regularisation and leads to a reduced number of coefficients to be considered in the regression.
 Another method is called _ridge regression_.
-It utilizes $L_2$ regularization and does a proportional shrinkage of the coefficients, imposing a penalty on their size [@hastie:ElementsStatisticalLearning.2009, 61-73].
+It utilizes $L_2$ regularisation and does a proportional shrinkage of the coefficients, imposing a penalty on their size [@hastie:ElementsStatisticalLearning.2009, 61-73].
 The amount of shrinkage ($\lambda$) is a parameter of the model itself, which needs to be optimized during the model fitting process (see Section @sec:hyperparameter on hyperparameter tuning).

 As a rule of thumb, ridge regression tends to be used when multicollinearity is a problem in the data, whereas lasso is used if the number of features is very large [@deshpande:ArtificialIntelligencebig.2018, 73].